 Scorpio Season: Plunging into the Dark

-This season invites us to confront our own mortality, delve into our shadow selves, and forge deeper connections with others that ultimately reveal things even we may not have known about our inner worlds.
+This season invites us to confront our own mortality, and delve into our shadow, ultimately revealing things even we may not have known about what powerful forces are moving behind the scenes.

 The Season of Death and Rebirth